BryceVandegrift/hot-plate/README.md

 ### Build Instructions

-Please refer to [Building Instructions](Build.md) page for detailed instructions.
+Please refer to the [Building Instructions](Build.md) page for detailed instructions.

 ### Connectors and Switches